Boundary Dehn twists are often commutators: Complete intersections in products of complex projective spaces

 We first assume the left-hand condition of \eqref{eq:parities} holds, so $d_{i,0}$ is even for all $i\in\{1,\dots,m\}$.
 For $[c]^{\textbf{\textit{n}}}\in C$, we may select $\beta_\alpha\in\{0,\dots,n_\alpha\}$ satisfying $c_{\alpha,\beta_\alpha}\neq0$ for each $\alpha\in\{1,\dots,\nu\}$.
 Taking

-we have $q_{c,i}\in Q$ and that the set $\{q_{c,1}(c),\dots,q_{c,m}(c)\}$ spans $\Bbb C^m$.
+we have that $q_{c,i}\in Q$ and that $\{q_{c,1}(c),\dots,q_{c,m}(c)\}$ spans $\Bbb C^m$.
 The proof that the Zariski-closure of $D(C)$ is a proper subset of $Q$ when the left-hand condition of \eqref{eq:parities} holds then follows identically to the proof that the Zariski-closure of $D(B)$ is a proper subset of $Q$ in the proof of Lemma \ref{lem:cuttingpolys}.

 Now, assume the right-hand condition of \eqref{eq:parities} holds.
 For convenience of notation, we reorder the rows of the $m\times(\nu+1)$ matrix $d=(d_{i,j})$ so that $d_{1,0},\dots,d_{m_0,0}$ are each odd and $d_{m_0+1,0},\dots,d_{m,0}$ are each even and write